enviodev/docs/docs/HyperIndex/licensing.md

 (iii) Any modification, removal, or concealment of licensing, copyright, or other notices belonging to the licensor in the Software is strictly forbidden.
 The use of the licensor's trademarks is subject to relevant laws.

-**Credit:** If the user utilizes the Generated Code to develop and release a new software, product or service, the license agreement for said software, product or service must include proper credit to HyperIndex.
+**Credit:** If the user utilizes the Generated Code to develop and release new software, product, or service, the license agreement for said software, product, or service must include proper credit to HyperIndex.

 **Liability:** Envio does not provide any assurance that the Generated Code functions correctly, nor does it assume any responsibility in this regard.